 General

-The minimum season start date is defined Nov 15 for region “CenCA”, and Dec 1 for all other regions
+The minimum season start date is defined Nov 15 for region “CenCA”, and Dec 1 for all other regions.
+So this function is applicable to California only.

 NOTE: There are 1797 total records (of 129282) that have dates before their region’s minimum season start date.
 There is a function input that allows the user to remove this effort or pile it into 1st day of season